DeBraid/investing-notes/wealthy-barber-david-chilton-patrick-os.md

 > "My due diligence is borderline crazy.
 I will call brokerage firms, diplomats, consulates, IMF ambassadors, etc.  Few people are willing to do this kind of due diligence."

+### Where to start with due diligence in new sector?

+Read a lot of books.
+Call everyone involved in the project.
+No DD via email.

+Email is a distraction for most people, by contrast a phone conversation requires focus and attention.
+Lots more information is divulged verbally vs. written.

 ## Publishing is Broken, Listen to the Readers